 Seldom Seen Road

-Seldom Seen Road is a collection of sharply observed and understated poems about the land and its people, specifically those who have made it grow.
-Bare bones, full of wit, insight, and fine imagery, they make up a book carefully constructed around a striking vision of the Prairies and its slowly disappearing history.
-Butler illuminates an oft-hidden world of strong women spanning two centuries, focusing the most powerful sequence of the book, “Lepidopterists”, on them.
+Seldom Seen Road is a collection of sharply observed and understated poems about the layers of stories on the Canadian prairies.
+Bare bones, full of wit, insight, and fine imagery, these poems make up a book carefully constructed around a striking vision of the Prairies and its accreted history.
+Butler illuminates an oft-hidden world of strong women spanning two centuries, focusing the most powerful sequence of the book, "Lepidopterists," on them.
 These poems find their place in a tradition of prairie poetry that owes much to the work of such poets as John Newlove, Robert Kroetsch, and others.